Vanlightly/ChaosTestingCode/RabbitMqUdn/readme.md

 ## RabbitMQ v3.8 Quorum Queue Testing

 ### Create a docker image
-Note that there are the 3.8.0-beta2 binary is available.
+Note that the 3.8.0-beta 2 and 3 binaries are available.
 Each use the latest erlang image as a base.

 ```
 $ cd RabbitMqUdn/v3.8.0-beta